adhocore/phalcon-ext/readme.md

 ```

 ### Mail.Mailable

 #### mail()

-Like Logger.LogsToFile above, but for mails
+Like Logger.LogsToFile above, but for mails.

 ```php
 class AnyClass
 {